 A defendant's non-responsive answers will likely not support a perjury conviction.
 In a case where a business owner's response to a question about his personal accounts provided a truthful (although non-responsive) statement about his business accounts, the U.S. Supreme Court stated that the perjury law should not be "loosely construed."
 In Bronston v.
 U.S. (1973), the Court warned that "precise questioning is imperative as a predicate for the offense of perjury."
 The Court overturned a jury's conviction for perjury where the defendant provided a literally truthful statement about his company while not directly answering the question about his own accounts.

 Have More Questions About Perjury?
 Talk to an Attorney

-Perjury is considered a very serious crime against the integrity of the justice system.
-If you have been charged with the crime or have additional questions, you should consult with a criminal defense attorney to discuss your situation.
+Perjury is a very serious crime against the integrity of the justice system.
+If you have been charged with the crime or have additional questions, consider seeking legal advice.
+You can contact a criminal defense attorney to discuss your situation.